menehune23/arduboy-dotmg/README.md

       - The Pro Micro USB port should point to the **left** when the cart is facing you (this should be apparent given the outline on the cart PCB)

       - Trim all leads as flush as possible

+      - Break off the small breakaway tab between the 3rd and 4th contacts and stuff it in the system's card connector at the same position (tweezers help here) -- this serves as a mechanical reverse cart protector

     - For the system, the recommended soldering order is as follows (trim all leads as flush as possible along the way):